herbowicz/react-logo-animated/README.md

 ## How to use

-Show before your PowerPoint presentations.
+Show it before your PowerPoint presentations.
 Toggle fullscreen mode on click: [Demo](https://react-logo-animated.netlify.com/)

 ## Short link